Raised Beds for Gardens

 - Vegetable yields are increased because the depth of topsoil is increased.

-- Raised gardens filled with a good soil or soil mix drain faster and warm up quicker.
+- Raised gardens filled with a good soil or soil mix drain faster and

 - Water usually soaks in rather than running off.